chryswoods/siremol.org/chryswoods.com/beginning_c++/operators.md

 #endif
 ```

-Next, here is the implementation in `persondata.cpp`;
+Next, copy the implementations of the classes into `persondata.cpp`;

 ```c++
 #include "persondata.h"